andres-fr/python3-template/README.md

 ### Intro:

 In the context of of CD/CI, a git repository (or any other similar object to automatize tasks on) is regarded as a **material**, with its specific set of **trigger actions** (e.g. commit or pull request in a git repo, or certain API requests in a custom REST system).
+It probably helps to think of materials as *classes*, and the actions as their *methods*.

 For each of those actions, a **CD/CI pipeline** may be defined, which will be executed by the CD/CI system upon trigger by some event.
 Depending on the CI system, the pipelines allow some complexity like branching, but it is best practice to keep them as simple as possible.